Kryski Biomedia is a professional biomedical illustration and animation studio in Toronto, Canada.

 Our clients include doctors and health care professionals, scientists, authors, journal and book publishers, educational and consumer health media developers, lawyers and law firms, marketing and communications agencies, and pharmaceutical and medical device companies.

 Kryski Biomedia was founded in 2011 by Diana Kryski.
-Ms. Kryski holds a Master of Science in Biomedical Communications degree from the University of Toronto, and has 19 years of experience creating custom art and illustrations, in both traditional and digital media, for a variety of clients.
+Ms. Kryski holds a Master of Science in Biomedical Communications degree from the University of Toronto, and has over 20 years of experience creating custom art and illustrations, in both traditional and digital media, for a variety of clients.

 Diana is the resident medical illustrator, art director, general illustrator and cartoonist here at Kryski Biomedia.
 She emphasizes originality, draftsmanship, and research alongside her knowledge of clinical anatomy, physiology, and pathology to produce accurate images with clarity and elegance.